kunalbh26/Traffic-sign-recognition-/README.md

 ## Pipeline Overview

 1. **Input**: Traffic scene image
-2. **Segmentation/Detection**: Extract traffic signs (bounding box / segmentation mask)
-3. **Classification**: Use Custom CNN and EfficientNet for label prediction
+2. **Classification**: Use Custom CNN and EfficientNet for label prediction
-4. **Comparison**: Evaluate both models on accuracy, inference time, and robustness
+3. **Comparison**: Evaluate both models on accuracy, inference time, and robustness

 ---